 The masks being distributed this month are just the latest round of more than two million the club has distributed.

-“If somebody would have asked me five years ago I would be raising money for face masks, I would have laughed,” Johnson said.
+“If somebody would have asked me five years ago if I would be raising money for face masks, I would have laughed,” Johnson said.
 “We’ve been raising money for face masks, hand sanitizers, clothes for kids, Christmas gifts.
 If I would have told you we’d be raising money to help purchase a home for a family, these are not typical things that Boys and Girls Clubs do.
 This pandemic has kind of changed how we do business.”

 BGCDC’s mobilization to distribute masks is just one example of changes – some subtle, some seismic – that have taken place in the nonprofit sector in the nearly two years since the COVID-19 pandemic started.
 In interviews this month, leaders in the nonprofit and philanthropic communities said some of those changes are likely to stick around, even after the pandemic fades into the background.